deejaygraham/married-to-the-mob-talk/outline.md

     - Fundamental attribution error
   - Kerth's Prime Directive (Respect)

+  - Woody "We learned more about being kind, considerate and listening to each other.
+I think I am a better person than 6 years ago."

+  - Woody "We decided for one day to pretend to be kind, considerate and respectful.
+And then we decided to do it again."

   - Yes and... from improve. for ideas in coding and ... ?
   - Strong Style Pairing